rikkimax/twp-d/manuscript/content/gettingstarted/introduction.md

 3. Run the installer (if chosen otherwise unpack the zip)
 4. Optionally add dmd to PATH (if you used an installer this was probably done for you)

+It is also prudent to know how to get help during learning.
+For this how to be part of online communities is important to know.

 [^DDownloads]: http://dlang.org/download.html